 The LETR program first began in Wichita, Kansas in 1981.
 Toronto police officers Chief Jack Marks (Ret’d) and Lorne White (Ret’d) successfully organized the first Torch Run on Canadian soil in Toronto in June 1987.
 More than 1,100 LETR officers from 36 agencies took part in the event, covering more than 900 kilometers before arriving into Varsity Arena in Toronto to light the flame, signaling the opening of the International Special Olympics Floor Hockey Tournament.

-Visit our Event Calendar page to find out more about upcoming LETR events.
+Be sure to visit our Event Calendar to more upcoming events.

 Stay Connected with the PEI LETR